Nitro8923/Nitro-Regexs/README.md

-# Test Regexs
+# Test Regexes
-A simple python program to test REGEXS.
+A simple python program to test REGEXES.

 # Usage
 1. Open your terminal